Food Fraud & Toxicology

 Practical

-The student can, under supervision, perform laboratory procedures and follow different workshop (e.g. exposure assessment, food vulnerability and threat analysis), interpret the results in relation to the research question, and accurately document these according to applicable quality and safety standards.
+The student can, under supervision, perform laboratory procedures and follow different workshop (e.g. exposure assessment, dose-response modelling, food vulnerability and threat analysis), interpret the results in relation to the research question, and accurately document these according to applicable quality and safety standards.

 Ingangseisen

-At least including propaedeutic exam plus 40EC from bachelor phase, in a study programme in forensic sciences, life sciences, chemistry, food technology, environmental sciences or related.
+At least including propaedeutic exam plus 40EC from bachelor phase, in a study programme in forensic sciences, life sciences, chemistry, food technology, Environmental Sciences or related.
 Basic knowledge about biochemistry, and experience working safely in an analytical chemistry and/or (molecular) biology lab.

 Based on the external student's field of study, the coordinator determines what specific documents must be provided.